Nazanin-hub/Stock-Analysis/README.md

 - Advantages:

-    1. Refactoring helps programming faster.
+    1. Refactoring helps programming faster and improves performance.
     2. Refactoring helps finding bugs.
     3. Refactoring makes software easier to understand.
     4. Refactoring makes the code clean and organized.
-    5. Refactoring improves performance.
+    5. Refactoring removes redundant, unused code and comments.

 - Disdvantages:

     1. It's risky when the application is big.